18 Sep Going in circles and karma at work

 Oh, I’m sure we should, probably don’t and likely won’t.

 That said, work is full of traps that lead to mild-grade suffering.
 A misstep here, a slight there, a jab from out of nowhere.
 And we jab back, then complain about the next poke.
-This happens daily, blocking our best ideas and most creative thoughts.
+This happens daily, blocking momentum and our most creative thoughts.

 That’s what I mean about karma.
 But karma isn’t punishment.
 It’s the loop – the hamster wheel of reaction, and repetitive thoughts.